galantelab/sandy/features.markdown

 ...
 {% endhighlight %}

-And with the command:
+And with the command, you can add your custom profile to **Sandy**:

 {% highlight shell_session %}
-$ sandy expression add --verbose --expression-matrix=new_tissue my_custom_expression_matrix.tsv
+$ sandy expression add --verbose --expression-matrix new_tissue my_custom_expression_matrix.tsv
 {% endhighlight %}

-### genomic-variation
+### Genomic variations

-A **genomic-variation** may be represented  by a genomic position (seqid, position), a reference sequence at that position, an alternate sequence and a genotype (homozygous or heterozygous).
-The input file may be a vcf or a custom genomic-variation file.
-For `vcf` files, the user can point out the sample-name present in vcf header and then its column will be used to extract the genotype. if the user does not pass the option `--sample-name`, then it will be used the first sample.
+A genomic variation may be represented by a genomic position (seqid, position), a reference sequence at that position, an alternate sequence and a genotype (homozygous or heterozygous).
+To add a custom set of genomic variations to **Sandy**, you should provide a vcf file or a custom file.

+For `vcf` files, the user should point out the sample present in the vcf header and then its column will be used to extract the genotype.
+If the user does not pass the option `--sample-name`, then **Sandy** will use the first sample.
+Example:

 {% highlight shell_session %}
 $ cat my_variations.vcf